WordPress/gutenberg/platform-docs/docs/basic-concepts/ui.md

 ## The Block Inspector

 You can use the `BlockInspector` to render what is called the block inspector.
 It's a set of tools that are specific to the selected block.
-While the block toolbar contains what is considered the "main tools" to manipuate each block, the block inspector is meant to render advanced tools and customization options.
+While the block toolbar contains what is considered the "main tools" to manipulate each block, the block inspector is meant to render advanced tools and customization options.
 It is generally rendered as a sidebar or a modal.

 ## The Block Inserter